SLeoneSoftware/Database_Normalizer/README.md

 Work in Progress.

+Note: A lot of this code is FAR from clean (I was focused on an internship project while making this, so I didn't exactly follow my usual programming practices).
+I'm currently working on some other projects.
+However, when I eventually cycle back to this repo, I'll clean this up.

 ## Project Description

 This is a C++ library.
 Currently, it finds all possible dependencies in a SQLite database (all that consistently hold up).
 Logic for cleaning up some of these dependencies, including removing extraneous dependencies (i.e., it removes a, b -> c if given b -> c).
 Most logic for finding a minimum cover is also implemented, but not entirely complete yet.